- Hiring based on “culture fit” has been criticized for enabling discrimination and limiting diversity.

 However, the idea has suffered pretty critically because it actually presents an opportunity to conceal flagrant discrimination under the guise of “maintaining the culture”.
 For example, a close relative shared with me that they had recently been turned down multiple times for a position in a different team whilst working for a large pharmaceutical company because the company didn't deem them a culture fit with the younger “chattier” team members.
 Ultimately – in situations like this – qualifications, experience and ability to do the job are overlooked in favour of biased stereotypes, based on age, race, gender or any other characteristic.

-Beyond the front for discrimination, Culture Fit is based on the presumption that the best business is full of like-minded or similar people.
+Beyond the front for discrimination, hiring for Culture Fit is based on the presumption that the best business is full of like-minded or similar people.
 In an imaginary scenario where an ad agency is full of 30 or 40 somethings who are all sporty and outgoing, the notion is that more sporty and outgoing 30 or 40 somethings will keep everything ticking along nicely.
 This is an outdated (and slightly confusing) assumption with mountains of research opposing it.
 Here's why:

 Diversity Is Quite Literally Good for Business.